meluso/UMich_Dissertation_Template/README.md

 If you're interested in helping us make this the best it can be, please don't hesitate to reach out.
 We're always happy to discuss ways to improve the template.

-NOTE: I'm aware that a recent update to the [Formatting Guidelines](https://rackham.umich.edu/navigating-your-degree/formatting-guidelines/) may requires some updates.
+NOTE: Rackham recently updated their [Formatting Guidelines](https://rackham.umich.edu/navigating-your-degree/formatting-guidelines/).
 If you find something that doesn't match the requirements, let me know (or esepcially offer a fix!!) and I'll get to it as soon as possible.
 Thank you!